Vyral/base-template/_posts/2022-06-21-the-schuster-family-in-the-real-estate-business.md

 Ted encouraged John to give real estate a try too after he graduated from UM in 2003.
 Luckily for us, he did\!

 The real estate career continues on John's mother’s side.
 His uncle Jay was an agent with Century 21 and became an appraiser.
-His great grandpa Burt’s brother, Earl, also built the Art Deco Hunts Blakely building in L.A. in the 1930s.
+His great-grandpa Burt’s brother, Earl, also built the Art Deco Hunts Blakely building in L.A. in the 1930s.

-John is so grateful for the love and support form his clients over the years.
+John is so grateful for the love and support from his clients over the years.
 If you have any questions for him or anyone else on our team, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.<br>&nbsp;